 The National Forum is an opposition political party established on December 2006 by former diplomat Kakha Shartava.
 He is the son of Zhiuli Shartava, a Georgian politician in Abkhazia, killed by the Abkhaz militias during the secessionist war in 1993.
 Several veteran politicians such as Revaz Shavishvili, Irakli Melashvili and Gubaz Sanikidze also joined the party.
 The National Forum advocates a parliamentary republic for Georgia.
 Unlike most other Georgian political parties, it does not support Georgia’s aspiration to join NATO, and argues Georgia should be a "neutral country."
 The National Forum has been a member of the United Opposition alliance which staged mass anti-government demonstrations in November 2007 and ran on a joint ticket (the National Council -New Rights bloc) in the parliamentary election in May 2008.

-Conservatives Party of Georgia
+Conservative Party of Georgia

 Leader: Zviad Dzidziguri

 The Conservative Party of Georgia is a centre-right and nationalist political party, active since 2001.
 Currently led by Zviad Dzidziguri, the party had been allied with Mikhail Saakashvili’s United National Movement until May 2004 when it switched to opposition.
 It was represented in the previous Parliament and, together with the Republican Party of Georgia members, formed the Democratic Front faction.
 They joined other opposition parties in the 2007 anti-government demonstrations and supported joint opposition candidate Levan Gachechiladze in the early 2008 presidential election.
 During the parliamentary elections of 2008, the Conservative Party of Georgia was member of the National Council -New Rights opposition coalition.
 In 2012, the party joined the new Georgian Dream-coalition.

 Industry Will Save Georgia